jonwhipple/opensansfpbc/README.md

 • There are 34 First Nations languages within 7 distinct unrelated language families.
 • There are 3 languages once spoken that are now sleeping.
 • Languages Indigenous to other parts of Canada are now spoken in B.C. because of migration.
 ( [Report on the Status of B.C.
-First Nations Languages 2018, third Edition, Fact Sheet] (https://fpcc.ca/wp-content/uploads/2020/05/FPCC-Fact-Sheet-Language-Report-2018.pdf) – PDF ).
+First Nations Languages 2018, Third Edition, Fact Sheet] (https://fpcc.ca/wp-content/uploads/2020/05/FPCC-Fact-Sheet-Language-Report-2018.pdf) – PDF ).

 ## Goals